kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 ### no.5 Setting up a Browsersync, let gulp use it to refresh the page for you

-Browser sync is awesome!
+**Browser sync is awesome!**

-With help from Gulp, Browser sync allows our computer to update our project on the fly, saving us a ton of time by eliminating trivial tasks like refreshing the page from our task list.
+With help from Gulp, Browsersync allows our computer to update our project on the fly, saving us a ton of time by eliminating trivial tasks like refreshing the page from our task list.

-If thats not enough Browser sync allows us to simultaneously watch our website on variety of devices in the same network and on different browsers, all of that LIVE!
+If thats not enough Browsersync allows us to simultaneously watch our website on variety of devices in the same network and on different browsers, all of that LIVE!

 How cool is that ?!